architect/arcdown/readme.md

 ## Highlight.js (hljs) Config: `hljs`

-A custom `highlight()` method backed by [Highlight.js](https://highlightjs.org/) is provided to the `markdown-it` renderer. `arcdown` will detect languages used in fenced code blocks in the provided Markdown string and attempt to register _just_ those languages in hljs.
+A custom `highlight()` method backed by [Highlight.js](https://highlightjs.org/) is provided to the internal `markdown-it` renderer.
+Arcdown will detect languages used in fenced code blocks in the provided Markdown string and attempt to register _just_ those languages in hljs.

 > ⚠️  Currently, shorthand aliases for languages are not supported.
 Full language names should be used with Markdown code fences.
 Instead of `js`, use `javascript`